 Companies who take payments from customers using card terminals and looking for an injection of cash to cover the cost of short-term expenses or invest in business growth have a number of options available to them.

-One which is becoming increasingly popular, especially when compared to the more traditional method of applying for a bank loan, is a Merchant Cash Advance, which provides them with quick access to cash in return for a percentage of future credit or debit card sales.
+One which is becoming increasingly popular, especially when compared to the more traditional method of applying for a business loan, is a Merchant Cash Advance, which provides them with quick access to cash in return for a percentage of future credit or debit card sales.

 It’s important to remember that Merchant Cash Advances are not loans and, as such, lenders are not regulated in the same way.
 However, in the UK, a number are members of the British MCA Association (BMCAA), which has guidelines outlining how lenders should operate; it may be a good idea to start here if you are looking for a Merchant Cash Advance.